rkuma183/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-hardware.md

    albeit slower and quieter.
    This is actually be a good thing to run nearly silent.

-   C) The $25 Smarti Pi Touch is a Pi case that holds a 5" display.
+   D) The $25 Smarti Pi Touch is a Pi case that holds a 5" display.

    https://www.youtube.com/watch?v=yOHws0qBBmI